 Surrounded by pictures taken by Harry Popadopoulous click exhibition to see, many of them in the Apollo.
 A great night was had by all.

-The Apollo Memeories 2012 edition written by Martin Kielty has finally gone off to the printers, we have an exclusive exceprt from the book here or the book cover image to read it. (pdf 140 kb).
+Apollo Memories Book The current Apollo Memeories edition written by Martin Kielty, we have an exclusive excerpt from the book here or the book cover image to read it. (pdf 140 kb).

 Martin has asked us to let you know that if people want a guaranteed delivery for Christmas they must MUST MUST order by December 5 – He can take orders after that but won't be able to guarantee delivery.